-- \$1.7 million for Wages and Salaries, an increase of \$40,000 or 2.3% due to contractual increases. - \$176,000 for Professional Services kept at the same funding level due to prior year expenditures approaching that level of spending. - The Law Division continues to exhaust all opportunities to shift the cost of legal representation to insurers and indemnitors and to litigate insurance coverage disputes as they arise, all in the interest of cost savings.
+- \$1.7 million for Wages and Salaries, an increase of \$59,000 or 3.5% over FY08 actual spending due to contractual increases. - \$126,000 for Professional Services, a decrease of \$27,000 or 26.9% from FY08 actual spending based upon revised needs assessment.

+• The Law Division continues to exhaust all opportunities to shift the cost of legal representation to insurers and indemnitors and to litigate insurance coverage disputes as they arise, all in the interest of cost savings.